 What is Agave Nectar?

 Agave nectar is extracted from the heart of the agave plant.
 You may also see it labeled as agave syrup, but these syrups sometimes have other ingredients added.
 Agave nectar has just one ingredient – agave.

 Short of finding an agave plant and boiling it down to syrup, there are ways to make a quick agave nectar substitute with ingredients you have at home.

 There are other ready-made liquid sweeteners you could substitute for agave.
 Honey, maple syrup, coconut nectar and date syrup are other options but most of these syrups have a stronger flavor profile than agave.
 Using one of these syrups would likely have an effect on the flavor of whatever you’re cooking or baking.
 So I prefer this simple recipe that works extremely well in place of agave nectar.

 Light brown sugar, like agave has more depth of flavor than plain sugar and works well as the base for this DIY syrup.
 I don’t recommend using dark brown sugar which has more molasses.
 The flavor of the molasses will come through.

 Now to turn it into a syrup – Simply place the sugar with some water into a small pot.
 Heat it over low stirring often with a wire whisk.
 Cook for 5-6 minutes or until the sugar is dissolved.
 Pour it through a mesh strainer to remove any small chunks of brown sugar that did not dissolve.

-It will seem a little thinner than agave syrup at this point, but the mixture with thicken as it cools.
+It will seem a little thinner than agave syrup at this point, but the mixture will thicken as it cools.
 If you need to use it in a baking recipe right away, pour the syrup onto a large baking sheet to cool.
-More surface exposed will cool it faster.
+With more surface exposed, it will cool it faster.

 How to Use Agave Nectar Substitute